Texas smoked beef chuck is easier and faster than brisket.

 I say this as a guy who freaking loves smoking brisket.
-A couple years ago my wife, Chopped champion Mindy Merrell, took me on a trip along the Texas barbecue trail.
+A couple of years ago my wife, Chopped champion Mindy Merrell, took me on a trip along the Texas barbecue trail.
 That trip changed my barbecue life.
 I realized this waiting in line at Louie Mueller’s in Taylor, TX, and if you’ve been there you know the other-worldliness of that place.
 My interest in pork barbecue suddenly took a back seat to beef, which is kinda funny when you live in pork-centric Tennessee.
 A few BBQ places around here fake it with brisket (they fake it with pork, too, sadly), so if you want a good Texas brisket you have to do it yourself.

 As far as prep goes, I go with the Louis Meuller/Texas style seasoning—a blend of Kosher salt and lots of coarse ground pepper (roughly 1/3rd Kosher salt to 2/3rds pepper).
 Spread it generously on all sides of the cut right before you put the meat in the smoker.

 Keep the top vent on the smoker cover open, always, and don’t trap the smoke.
 Use a light touch with your smoking wood or chips — a light wisp is plenty of smoke for a few hours.
 The chugging steam engine will only make things bitter and you won’t like it.
 And, as a Kansas City Barbecue judge who’s judged the Jack Daniel’s Invitational, I don’t want it, either.
-It’s too much of a good thing so use smoke as any other seasoning.
+It’s too much of a good thing so use smoke like any other seasoning.
 Don’t hit anyone over the head with it.

 Wrap the chuck in heavy duty aluminum foil after 2 hours when the internal temperature should be about 160F.
 There’s plenty of marbling in a chuck and you want to slowly melt that fat.
 We didn’t add any liquid like you might do when braising a pot roast.
 It doesn’t need it.
 The chuck is done when pull-apart folk tender, that’s the best test, or at least 190 F. It’s nice to be able to smoke barbecue without a thermometer for once.